-As early as the 17th century, European writing have described Native American basketry.
+As early as the 17th century, European writing has described Native American basketry.
 The word "basket" was used loosely to describe any bag, basket or container, which opens from the top.
 Vera Longtoe Sheehan continues this tradition of her ancestors.
 She harvests and processes into cordage milkweed, nettles, dogbane, for twining baskets & bags.
 She also twines with hemp, jute, cotton and linen cordage.

 This huge twined round twined bag can be used as a pack basket or storage container.
 Its heavy-duty construction will last for many years.
 Currently on exhibit at The Institute for American Indian Studies.
 Previously exhibited at the Boston Children's Museum and McDonnel-Williamson House.
 Now in the permanent collection of the Lake Champlain Maritime Museum, Vergennes, VT.

 Made from natural hemp.
 Approximately 12" base x 15" tall

 Round twined basket with symmetrical triangle, geometric pattern.
 Made with 2 shades of natural Previously exhibited at Mt Kearsarge Indian Museum and McDonnel-Williamson House.
 5" wide x 6" tall.

 Small Twined Basket